On the Cauchy problem for the homogeneous Boltzmann-Nordheim equation for bosons: local existence, uniqueness and

 The main goal of the present work is to prove that the above intuition is valid by showing a local-in-time existence and uniqueness result for the Boltzmann-Nordheim equation when initial data in $L^1_2 \cap L^\infty(1+\abs{v}^s)$ for a suitable $s$, \emph{without any isotropic assumption}.
 One of the main novelty of the present paper is the highlighting of the role played by the $L^\infty$-norm not only on the control of possible blow-ups, but also on the gain of regularity of the solutions.
 This $L^\infty$ investigation is an adaptation of the work of Arkeryd \cite{Ark2} for the classical Boltzmann operator.
-A core difference between Arkeryd's work and ours lies in the control of the loss term, $Q^{-}$, which can no longer be controlled above zero using the entropy, as well as more complexities arising form dealing with a trilinear term.
+A core difference between Arkeryd's work and ours lies in the control of the loss term, $Q^{-}$, which can no longer be controlled above zero using the entropy, as well as more complexities arising from dealing with a trilinear term.
 We tackle the issue of the existence of solutions with an explicit Euler scheme for a family of truncated Boltzmann-Nordheim operators, a natural approach when one wants to propagate boundedness.
-The sequence of functions we obtain is then shown to be weakly compact and to converge to a solution of $\eqref{BN}$.
-The key ingredients we use are a new control on the gain term, $Q^+$, for large and small relative velocities $v-v_*$, as well as a refinement and an extension to higher dimensions of a Povzner-type inequality for the evolution of convex and concave functions under a collision.
+The sequence of functions we obtain is then shown to converge to a solution of $\eqref{BN}$.
+The key ingredients we use are a new control on the gain term, $Q^+$, for large and small relative velocities $v-v_*$, estimations of 'gain of regularitiy at infinity' due to having the initial data in $L^\infty \left( 1+\abs{v}^s \right)$, and a refinement and an extension to higher dimensions of a Povzner-type inequality for the evolution of convex and concave functions under a collision.